-This recipe for Navratan Vegetable Korma is vegan-friendly, made with easy to find ingredients, and has step-by-step directions.
+This recipe for Vegetable Korma is sweeter than classic Korma, and is filled with fruit and other sweet vegetables.
+This curry is vegan-friendly, made with easy-to-find ingredients, and has step-by-step directions.

 What do you order when you go to Indian restaurants?
 Do you stare in a panic at a list of unfamiliar food names, and then pick something at random?
 Do you stick to the buffet, and get a little bit of everything?
 The husband and I like to order one ‘safe’ meal, and one new, unfamiliar curry.